schombert/Project-Alice/docs/rules.md

 #### Railroads

 Railroads increase a province military and economic potential.
-The maximum level at the start of the game is 0, it can be increased to a maximum of 6 through researches in the infrastructure subcathegory of the industrial technologies.
-It can be built by capitalists and through the forgein investment mechanic.
+The maximum level at the start of the game is 0, it can be increased to a maximum of 6 through researches in the infrastructure subcategory of the industrial technologies.
+It can be built by capitalists and through the foreign investment mechanic.

 You can build a railroad in a province if (nation_max_railroad_level - province_terrain_railroad_levels_modifier) > 0 and the cost requirements are satisfied.